jordymeow/ai-engine/readme.txt

 == Core Modules ==

 🤖 **Chatbots**
-Create intelligent chatbots with customizable themes, realtime audio, and multi-file support.
-Features modular UI Builder, conversation memory, and MacOS-style components.
+Create chatbots for your visitors, with five built-in themes (including the new Glass), realtime audio, file uploads, discussions, and conversation memory.
+Every theme can be restyled, and every text the chatbot says can be translated.

 🖥️ **Workspace** (with free [iPhone](https://apps.apple.com/app/workspace-for-wordpress/id6794717714) and [Android](https://play.google.com/store/apps/details?id=com.meowapps.workspace) apps)
 A full-screen AI chat inside your WordPress admin: every model you configured, conversation history and folders, a prompt library, image generation, web search, and hands-on access to your site through the MCP tools.
 It also runs on your phone and tablet, through [Workspace for WordPress](https://workspace.press/).

 🎨 **Content & Media**
-Generate content, translate text, create images and videos from prompts, and use Copilot in the WordPress editor to correct, enhance, translate, or rewrite text.
+Write posts in the Content Studio, create and edit images in the Image Studio, compare models side by side in the Playground, and use Copilot in the WordPress editor to correct, enhance, translate, or rewrite text.

 📝 **AI Forms**
 Build custom AI-powered forms that handle text, images, audio, or file uploads.
 Create advanced apps with conditional logic.